-As home cleanout and content liquidation specialists, we are contacted multiple times each day from people who are either moving, downsizing, settling an estate or handling the affairs of an elderly loved and want to clean out their house and sell their home contents.
+As home cleanout and content liquidation specialists, we are contacted multiple times each day from people who are either moving, downsizing, settling an estate or handling the affairs of an elderly loved and want to clean out their house and sell their home contents in 2021.
 Most of the people who call, begin by telling us they have a variety of items ranging from kitchen sets, living room sets, bedroom sets, china cabinets filled with all kinds of things and believe that buyers will want to flock to their home for a chance to buy their contents.

 Things have really changed over the last few years.
 Items that people thought were valuable years ago, such as collectable figurines or china cabinets filled with plates and glassware are no longer in style.
 Furniture that is still functional but is 20 years old is just not in style or in demand today.
 We have found that 50 is the magic age.
 People over the age of 50 already have many of the things that people want to sell and do not want any more of it.
 People under age 50 simply do not have interest in many of the things that people want to sell.
 It all boils down to style, age, condition and desirability.
 We always tell people that it does not matter what you paid for it…something is only worth what someone else is willing to pay for it.
 The simple test we ask people to do is invite friends and family over to let them take what they want.
 You'll be surprised by the reaction you get.
 The majority of folks will say thanks but no thanks and will take nothing.
 Yes, it's sad but true.

 Our clients are often shocked to find out that no one in their family wants their china or old dining room set, but they still believe that someone else will certainly want it.
 Doesn’t it tell you something when your own family or friends don’t want your stuff?